ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems: Abstract

-We present \ZKACE (\textbf{Z}ero-\textbf{K}nowledge \textbf{A}uthorization for \textbf{C}ryptographic \textbf{E}ntities), an authorization layer that replaces transaction-carried signature objects entirely with identity-bound zero-knowledge authorization statements.
-Rather than proving the correctness of a specific post-quantum signature, the prover demonstrates in zero knowledge that a transaction is authorized by an identity consistent with an on-chain commitment and bound replay state.
-The construction assumes a \emph{deterministic identity derivation primitive} (\DIDP) as a black box and uses a compact identity commitment as the primary on-chain identity anchor, supplemented by per-transaction replay-prevention state.
+We present \ZKACE (\textbf{Z}ero-\textbf{K}nowledge \textbf{A}uthorization for \textbf{C}ryptographic \textbf{E}ntities), which replaces transaction-carried signature objects with identity-bound ZK statements.
+Given a \emph{deterministic identity derivation primitive} (\DIDP) as a black box, the prover demonstrates in zero knowledge that an identity consistent with an on-chain commitment authorized the transaction---no signature object is produced or verified on-chain.

-We formalize \ZKACE with explicit game-based security definitions for authorization soundness, replay resistance, substitution resistance, and cross-domain separation.
-We present a complete circuit constraint specification, define two replay-prevention models (nonce-registry and nullifier-set), and provide reduction-based security proofs under standard assumptions (knowledge soundness, collision resistance, and \DIDP identity-root recovery hardness).
-A structural, protocol-level data accounting demonstrates an order-of-magnitude reduction in consensus-visible authorization data relative to direct post-quantum signature deployment.
-The design supports batch aggregation and recursive proof composition, and is compatible with account-abstraction and rollup-based deployment architectures.